BasedLukas/BasedLukas.github.io/source/_posts/gzip.md

 B:2  C:1
 ```

-Adding the total frequency of B and C, we insert the newly created tree into our frequency table:
+We then add the total frequency of B and C, and reintroduce the newly created tree into our frequency table:

 ```
 A:3
 D:4